 Although listening to music when doing work isn’t for everyone, it would seem to make sense that a lot of people may benefit from it when considering that so many people listen to music whilst doing activities that require a lot of focus, such as driving or running, and according to study.com, it is a great way to help the mind concentrate on the task at hand.

 It also helps with distractions from the outside world and encourages people to keep going without being so aware of time.
+Health Ambition says that music will stop your mind from wandering.
+“Your brain can only multi-task so much, and occupying it with music and work leaves no room for any errant thoughts.”

-It is even thought to reduce stress and improve memory, which is perfect in a time of study when it feels like you are experiencing nothing but stress and there is a growing worry of forgetting all the information that has just been absorbed.
+Listening to music is even thought to reduce stress and improve memory, which is perfect in a time of study when it feels like you are experiencing nothing but stress and there is a growing worry of forgetting all the information that has just been absorbed.

 So, what are the best types of music to listen to whilst learning?